Updated May 2026 · 8 posts

-Deep dives into the data and formulas behind everyday calculators.
-Every post is written by someone who has used the calculator for real decisions, buying a house, wiring a circuit, cutting body fat, sizing a solar array.
+Long-form analysis of the formulas behind everyday calculators.
+Every post is written by someone who has used the calculator for real decisions — buying a house, wiring a circuit, cutting body fat, sizing a solar array — and every figure is sourced to a published authority.

 Finance